-Gossip is talking about a situation with somebody who is neither a part of the solution nor a part of the problem.
-If we’re honest with ourselves, what we’re doing is making ourselves feel a little more important at somebody else’s expense.
+Gossip is talking about a situation with somebody who is neither a part of the problem nor a part of the solution.
+If we’re honest, what we’re doing is making ourselves feel a little more important at somebody else’s expense.
 We’re talking about their hurts and their problems to make us feel like we’re morally superior to them.
 That’s the danger and the hurt of gossip.

 There’s a story in the Old Testament about a family that struggled with gossip.
-Moses had a sister name Miriam who one day got caught up in gossiping about Moses among the rest of the people.
+Moses had a sister named Miriam who one day got caught up in gossiping about Moses among the rest of the people.
 God called Moses and Miriam in and had a little talk.
-He spoke with Miriam and told her what she’d done wrong and right there on the spot gave her leprosy.
+He spoke with Miriam and told her what she’d done wrong—and right there on the spot, God gave her leprosy.
 You may be thinking, “That sounds terrible, but I’d like that to happen to the person who gossiped about me.
 Maybe not leprosy—but a really bad stomach flu, so that person knows how much this hurt.”

 Do you know what God did next?
 He invited Moses to pray for Miriam’s healing—the person who gossiped against him.

-Some of you have been deeply hurt by gossip and things that have been said around the office or a broken confidence between a friend or family member.
-Here’s what God has to say to you: “Pray for the person who gossiped against you so that you can be released from the hurt in your life.”
+Maybe you’ve been deeply hurt by gossip and things that have been said around the office or by the broken confidence of a friend or family member.
+Here’s what God says to you: “Pray for the person who gossiped against you so that you can be released from the hurt in your life.”